apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

     +------------+------------+------------+------------------+------------+
     4 rows selected (0.504 seconds)

-This example converts from VARCHAR to a JSON map:
+This example converts VARCHAR data to a JSON map:

     SELECT CONVERT_FROM('{x:100, y:215.6}' ,'JSON') AS MYCOL FROM (VALUES(1));
     +----------------------+